 Hire a Maid to Tackle the job for you

 Oven cleaning is one of the most often requested extra services that we get, and for good reason.
 It’s a big cleaning job that, like it or not, will end up taking some serious elbow grease.
 That alone can put it out of reach for a lot of elderly of busy people, not everyone is able to do such work.
 If you need a special clean done, contact the organic maids and let’s see if we can get you sorted out.
-We can come in and just clean out appliances and trouble spots for you if need be, just let us know.
+Our professional Charlotte Maids come in and can clean out anything you need, from appliances to trouble spots if need be, just let us know.